thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 Well, to be fair, you do need some basic tooling:

-- first of all, a centralised version control system
+- first of all, a centralised version control system;
-- and something that enables you to run a build locally using one commandline command, like make, rake, npm, ant, gradle (maven if you absolutely want to), lein, ...
+- and something that enables you to run a build and execute all unit tests locally using one commandline command, like make, rake, npm, ant, gradle (maven if you absolutely want to), lein, ... and many others.

 And that is it.
-Nothing more.
+Nothing more, nothing less.

+## Conclusion

+A team needs to adopt all of the above mentionned practices to pass Jez’s Continuous Integration test and get into a state of Continuous Integration.
+A tool won’t enable this.

 ## Acknowledgement